-After our latest article on security practices, we were asked us for some more tips, specific to email management.
+After our last article on security practices, we were asked for some more tips, specific to email management.
 We understand just how many emails the average doctor or anaesthetist will receive in a week.
 And we understand how impossible it can be to manage such an influx of information whilst also trying to manage a patient list.

 We’ve put our heads together and come up with our best advice for email account mastery.
 If you can spare just a few minutes to read this article, you could well save yourself hours of time in the future.

 Our doctors often ask us which email provider they should use.
 Personally, we love Gmail.
 It’s celebrated as the most user-friendly cost-free service out there.
 It’s such a popular system that it’s always being updated.

 Arguably, and importantly, it also has the best security.
 Gmail provides two-step verification which means that whenever you log into your email account on a new device, you’ll receive a special code on your mobile phone.
 By entering this mobile code, you’ll prove to the system that you are who you say you are, and not an imposter.
 This is particularly important for doctors and anaesthetists as their email accounts contain confidential patient information which they wouldn’t want hackers to access.

 …Gmail offers a range of handy functions that make it easy to quickly find information.